galstriker/autosnippy/README.md

 # autosnippy
-A snakemake script to run core snp phylogeny to a batch of fasta files using snippy.
+A snakemake script to run core snp phylogeny to a batch of fasta files using Snippy.
 ## Usage
 ### Preparation
 1.Reference genome:fasta format was only tested right now.